Is it Disc Golf or Frisbee Golf? Either Way, It’s Free Family Fun.

 4500 W Willow Hwy, Lansing

-This course is well-known for a reason – it’s fun and beautiful all in one!
-The course follows the river throughout Grand Woods Park.
+This course is well known for a reason – it’s both fun AND beautiful!
+The course follows the Grand River throughout the family-oriented Grand Woods Park.

 1090 E Wieland Rd, Lansing

-Another epic course is woven throughout Granger Meadows and Valley Farms park grounds.
-Your family will love the scenery as much as the course.
+Another epic course is woven throughout the grounds of Granger Meadows Park and Valley Farms Park.
+Your family will love the scenery as much as the nine-hole course itself.

 |Burchfield Park |